IkuinenPadawan/synth-watcher/README.md

 # Synth Watcher

-A little dockerized web scraping script platform that sends every morning an email containing all the interesting synth classifieds depending on search words.
+A little dockerised web scraping script platform that sends every morning an email containing all the interesting synth classifieds depending on search words.

 # Motivation